 - Dryness in the throat and mouth

-One of the most commonly reported side effects of CBD oils are the dry, almost clammy feeling people report in their throat or mouth as a result of lower saliva presence.
+One of the most commonly reported side effects are the dry, almost clammy feeling people report in their throat or mouth as a result of lower saliva presence.

 Thankfully it’s also one of the most simple issues to deal with.
 All you need to do is boost up your liquid intake or use things like lozenges, gum or lollies to help your mouth stimulate digestion and begin producing more saliva to counteract the dryness.

-When should you not use CBD oil?
+When should you not use hemp oil?
 Who is at risk?

-There are three key ‘at risk’ groups who should avoid CBD oils altogether due to contamination or side effect risk.
+There are three key ‘at risk’ groups who should avoid all hemp and hempseed oils altogether due to contamination or side effect risk.
 These groups have either immune vulnerabilities which open up exposure to worsening of side effects or other issues, or may have extra sensitivity.

 - Pregnant or breastfeeding women

 Firstly, pregnant women.
-One of the troubles with taking CBD is contaminants.
-These contaminants might be a result of the bottle or container used to store the hemp extract (ie there may be dust, pollution or by products of other manufacturing within the container vehicle), or may be directly from either the CBD oil or carrier oil its mixed with itself.
+One of the troubles with taking any supplement is contaminants.
+These contaminants might be a result of the bottle or container used to store the hemp extract (ie there may be dust, pollution or by products of other manufacturing within the container vehicle), or may be directly from either the hemp or carrier oil its mixed with itself.

 A number of contaminants can find their way into the product you use if purchased from a less than reputable supplier.
 These might be herbicides, pesticides that were applied to the plants used for your extract, heavy metals – for example if the vat or processing unit is unclean or previously used for other manufacturing, problem-causing contaminants like bacteria or mould.